9001/copyparty/README.md

 ## summary

-turn your phone or raspi into a portable file server with resumable uploads/downloads using IE6 or any other browser
+turn your phone or raspi into a portable file server with resumable uploads/downloads using *any* web browser

 * server runs on anything with `py2.7` or `py3.3+`
 * browse/upload with IE4 / netscape4.0 on win3.11 (heh)